CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ```
 2. Run `terraform apply`, look at the plan and try to understand what changes terraform will make
 3. Accept by answering **yes**
-4. Go to Web SmartConsole **"admin/Cpwins1!"**, and see if the collor of the host objecy has changed.
+4. Go to Web SmartConsole **"admin/Cpwins1!"**, and see if the color of the host object has changed.

-### Destroy a Terraform resourse and review the changes
+### Destroy a Terraform resource and review the changes
 1. Open **hosts.tf**, terraform configuration and remove the code block for the resource "**azurelbhealthcheck**"
 <br>The below command will open the file in **~/CPX-2025-automation-ws/01-terraform/policy/hosts.tf** Visual Studio code
 ```bash